pandichef/pdexplorer/README.md

 - There is no support for [mata](https://www.stata.com/features/overview/introduction-to-mata/).
 Under the hood, `pdexplorer` is just the Python data stack.
 - The API for producing charts is based on [Altair](https://altair-viz.github.io/), not Stata.
+- `pdexplorer` adds commands for machine learning (using sklearn, PyTorch, and huggingface)

 ## Syntax summary